MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/testing-and-debugging-adapters/index.md

 <img alt="Image of the on-off switch in the Swagger UI" src="on-off-switch.png" style="float:right;margin:27px -10px 0 0"/>
 #### Test Token
-To add a Test Token to the request, so the security framework will skip any security challenges protecting your resource, click the **on/off switch** button on the right corner of an endpoint's operation.
+To add a Test Token to the request, so that the security framework skips any security challenges protecting your resource, click the **on/off switch** button on the right corner of an endpoint's operation.

-You will be asked to select which scopes you want to grant to the Swagger UI (for testing purposes you can select all).
-If you are using the Swagger UI for the first time you may be required to log in with the Confidential Client ID ("test") and Secret ("test").
+You will be asked to select which scopes you want to grant to the Swagger UI (for testing purposes, you can select all).
+If you are using the Swagger UI for the first time, you might be required to log in with the Confidential Client ID ("test") and Secret ("test").
 > Learn more about Confidential Client in the [Confidential Client](../../authentication-and-security/confidential-clients) tutorial.

 <br/><br/>